 Local people helped him in his quest to build a chapel and to make the hermitage more welcoming, where he subsequently welcomed the first followers.

 He gave advice and comfort to thousands of people.
 He was a moral leader.
 The Gospel was more beautiful if he was the storyteller.
 His words worked.
 His words opened the hearts of simple people and churchmen understood: that man would leave an eternal mark.

 Several patients were the protagonists of miraculous healings.

 The death in France, the Church process and the road to sanctification

 He had to go in France, King Louis XI had requested his presence at royal court with a certain insistence.
 Louis wanted his wise advice.

-When Francesco died in Tours, in 1507, the Church organized the process – a collection of evidence and an examination of witnesses of the wonders and of the healings – which led to the proclamation as a saint on 1st May 1519.
+When Francesco died in Tours, in 1507, the Church organized the process.
+The Pope’s entourage and the bishops investigated.
+They made a collection of evidence and an examination of witnesses of the wonders and of the healings – which led to the proclamation as a saint on 1st May 1519.

 The religious itinerary in the sacred place of san Francesco di Paola